diprism/perpl/README.md

 ## Credits

-This code is written by Colin McDonald (University of Notre Dame) with contributions from David Chiang (University of Notre Dame) and Chung-chieh Shan (Indiana University).
-It is licensed under the MIT License.
+This code is written by Colin McDonald (University of Notre Dame) with contributions from David Chiang (University of Notre Dame) and Chung-chieh Shan (Indiana University) and is licensed under the MIT License.
+It is based upon work supported by the National Science Foundation under Award Nos.
+CCF-2019266 and CCF-2019291.